 SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales]) OVER (ORDER BY [YearlyIncome]) AS CompareSale FROM [Employee]

-As you can see, the lag function returned NULL as output for the 1st record.
+As you can see, the SQL lag function returned NULL as output for the 1st record.
 It’s because there is no previous row for that record (it is the first record indeed)

 This statement sorts the Employee records in Ascending order based on their Yearly Income